vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works.md

 When we inherit `protocol_t` class to `wifi_t` class, this virtual table will be literally overridden with its respective overridded/polymorphic function slot.
 Each virtual function has fixed index in virtual table, no matter how long inheritance heirarchy is.
 If derived class introduce a new virtual function not present in the base class, the virtual table will be grown by a slot and the address of the function is placed within that slot.

+If you want to summurize virtual keyword functionality in two words then its `indirect calling` of polymorphic function.

 FAQ
 Q. How do we know at runtime that pointer `protocol` will execute right function(of object pointed to)?